-If you need to withdraw from a Bastow ticketed event, for example, a Twilight or Horizon event, you must give us 7 days' notice in writing for a refund.
+If you need to withdraw from a ticketed event, for example, a Twilight or conference, you must give us seven days' notice in writing for a refund.

 To support remote and regional schools to participate in our courses, we currently offer an accommodation subsidy for Victorian government schools that are located more than 100 kilometres from where the professional learning is being delivered.

 The subsidy contributes to the cost of accommodation, breakfast, travel (public transport) and parking.